fracpete/rsync4j/README.md

 will set up an environment in the user's home directory (`%USERPROFILE%\rsync4j`) on first usage (can be customized, see Section [Custom location](https://fracpete.github.io/rsync4j/windows/#custom-location)).

-Supports 32-bit and 64-bit platforms.
+Supports 32-bit (up to version 3.2.3-12) and 64-bit platforms (all releases).

 ## Documentation